nikolalsvk/blog/content/blog/add-newsletter-subscription-form-to-react-website/index.md

 The `action` value is what you need to snatch and use in the custom form.

 Now, do you remember those input name attributes we mentioned before?
 I'll remind you - we added the `fields[first_name]` and `email_address` to our input fields.
-These names will build a proper FormData object that ConverKit expects.
-So we just mimicked what the embedded ConverKit form does for us.
-Now, when the user clicks the "SUBSCRIBE" button, they will actually show up in ConverKit as a subscriber.
+These names will build a proper FormData object that ConvertKit expects.
+So we just mimicked what the embedded ConvertKit form does for us.
+Now, when the user clicks the "SUBSCRIBE" button, they will actually show up in [ConvertKit](https://convertkit.com/?lmref=EVgZiQ) as a subscriber.
 How neat.

 We can now upgrade the user experience in the next section.
 Read on.